EMMMABK/Job-Portal/README.md

 2. **Build the project:**

     You can use your preferred IDE (e.g., IntelliJ IDEA, Eclipse) to open the project.
+    If you're using IntelliJ, ensure you have JavaFX configured in the project settings.
+If you encounter issues, please refer to JavaFX setup guide.

 3. **Run the Application:**